 Is it possible to do a Niagara Falls day trip without a car?

 Why yes, it most certainly is!!!
-In June of 2015, I visited the mighty Niagara Falls and I went carless.
+In June 2015, I visited the mighty Niagara Falls and I went carless.
 My original plan was to do a Niagara Falls day trip with my cousins and their baby.
-They live in Toronto and have a car and were planning to take me but then their plans changed.
-Baby Max wasn’t feeling so hot.
+They live in Toronto and were planning to take me (in their car) but their plans changed.
+Baby Max wasn’t feeling very good.
 Very understandable!!!
 He’s a baby!!
 But I didn’t let that stop me!
-I decided I would still head down solo.
+Even without companions and a ride, I decided I would still go by myself.
 I just didn’t want to have to drive there.
-I had done a solo road trip up the West Coast and the last thing I wanted to do is get behind the wheel again, even just for the day.
+Prior to coming to Toronto, I had done a road trip up the West Coast.
+The last thing I wanted to do is get behind the wheel again, even just for the day.

 The mighty Niagara Falls

-Here is my Niagara Falls day trip itinerary:
+Here is my Niagara Falls day trip itinerary/timeline:

 - At the bus terminal, I didn’t find any signage marked for the Megabus to Niagara.
 I asked around and finally found the line outside.
 Don’t be afraid to ask!!!

 - Megabus to Niagara Falls takes roughly 2 hours.
 I fall asleep easily on long rides and I was out cold after about 15 minutes and woke up just before we got to Niagara